luispedro/android-fuse/README.md

 THIS IS ALPHA SOFTWARE AND MAY DO BAD THINGS TO YOUR PHONE, INCLUDING DESTROYING DATA!

-A file called `tmpfile` will appear in the working directory.
-Do not remove it while the program is running.
+A file called `tmpfile.tmp` will appear in the working directory (and will be removed later unless there is a crash).
+Do not remove it or mess with it while the program is running.

 # What works & what does not